 Copper pipes were widely adopted in households and facilities in 1950.
 This type of pipe is utilized in households to distribute safe drinking water.
 Copper pipes are designed with a life cycle of 50 years or more depending on water usage patterns and the prominence of minerals.

 An excellent way to identify the type of pipes in your household is by color.
 If you have blue and red water lines behind your walls, this is an indicator of PEX plastic piping.
-PEX pipes were adopted by the plumbing industry in 1980.
+Professional plumbers started to adopt and perform PEX water line repair and replacement services in 1980.
 Blue pipes are utilized to distribute cold water throughout the house.
 On the other hand, red PEX pipes are designed to circulate hot water to the fixtures in your home.
 PEX water lines are designed with a life cycle of 40 years or more.

 If your house was built in the 1990s, the pipes beneath your floors and walls are most likely PVC.
 The lifespan of PVC water supply lines is 75 years or more.
 On the other hand, PVC drain lines feature an indefinite life cycle.
 PVC pipes can be easily glued together and installed beneath the ground or behind walls.

 Galvanized steel and iron pipes are silver on the exterior and were utilized in the 1950’s to distribute potable water in households.
 This type of steel piping features a life cycle of 20 to 50 years.
 Once a galvanized pipe reaches the end of its life cycle, the interior will start to deteriorate.
 The deterioration will negatively impact the quality of your drinking water.
 If you notice dark particles in your water, give our team of certified technicians a call by phone at (732) 201-3305.
 We offer main water line leak repair, replacement, and installation services in Trenton and other areas of New Jersey.